 Kitchen plus 6-8 seats

-Suitable for takeaway-focused business
+Best for takeaway-focused businesses

 Full-service cafe capacity